Nicole Goddard, DO

 The body is capable of self-regulation, self-healing and health maintenance.

 Rational treatment is based on an understanding of the preceding three principles

 Ortho-biologics and Injection Therapies

-Ortho-biologic injections, such as stem cell or platelet rich plasma, have been around for nearly four decades.
-An ultrasound guided injection is a non-invasive way to assist the body's natural healing processes.
+Ortho-biologic injections, such as stem cell or platelet injections, have been around for nearly four decades.
+An ultrasound guided injection is a non-invasive way to assist the body’s natural healing processes.
 Injections performed at Beacon Orthopaedics and Sports Medicine will use your own blood platelets to ensure the best results.

 These injections are best used to treat the following conditions: